 This page is meant to introduce you to some of the concepts inherent to the Apache Mynewt Operating System, and Newt the tool that stitches a project built on Apache Mynewt together.

 The project is the base directory of your embedded software tree.
 It is a workspace that contains a logical collection of source code, for one or more of your applications.
 A project consists of the following items:

-- Project Definition: defines project level dependencies, and
+Project Definition: defines project level dependencies, and parameters (located in

 Package are described in detail in the section below.

 Here is an example project definition file from the default Apache Mynewt project: